-Under the Law on Basics of the Education System, foreign nationals, stateless persons and persons applying for citizenship shall have a right to education on an equal footing and in the same manner as Serbian nationals.99 The Asylum Act also guarantees the right to education of persons granted temporary protection.100 A person granted temporary protection is entitled to preschool, primary, secondary and higher education under the same conditions as citizens of Serbia.101
+Under the Law on Basics of the Education System, foreign nationals, stateless persons and persons applying for citizenship shall have a right to education on an equal footing and in the same manner as Serbian nationals.116 The Asylum Act also guarantees the right to education of persons granted temporary protection.117 A person granted temporary protection is entitled to preschool, primary, secondary and higher education under the same conditions as citizens of Serbia.118

-Primary school is free and mandatory, and underage beneficiaries are to be ensured access to education immediately, and no later than three months from the date of their application for temporary protection.102 Secondary education is also free of charge but is not mandatory.
+Primary school is free and mandatory, and underage beneficiaries are to be ensured access to education immediately, and no later than three months from the date of their application for temporary protection.119 Secondary education is also free of charge but is not mandatory.

-In 2022, a total of 66 Ukrainian children were enrolled in primary schools throughout Serbia.103 For the 2022/2023 school year, 80 children were enrolled into elementary and secondary schools.104
+In 2022, a total of 66 Ukrainian children were enrolled in primary schools throughout Serbia.120 For the 2022/2023 school year, 80 children were enrolled into elementary and secondary schools.121 There was no data on the exact number of Ukrainian children enrolled in primary school in 2024.